Kingston-on-Murray Primary School provides a positive and supportive learning environment for all students from reception to year seven.

 - Butterfly Garden

-Mr Phillip Lawson is in his fifth year of primary school teaching, and this is his third year at Kingston-on-Murray Primary School.
+Mr Phillip Lawson is in his sixth year of primary school teaching, and this is his fourth year at Kingston-on-Murray Primary School.
 Prior to this he taught for 2 years at Cadell Primary School, and spent a number of years in Adelaide teaching English to adult migrants.
 Mr Lawson currently teaches in the Bilby Learning Area (Years 4-7), and also supports R-7 student learning in STEM and HPE each week.
 When not working, he loves spending time with his family, reading, doing work around the house and playing hockey.
 He is looking forward to continuing to teach at Kingston-on-Murray Primary School and loves the challenge and flexibility of working in a small school in a beautiful location.

 Language Specialist Teacher – Spanish